ttadano/alamode/docs/source/anphondir/outputanphon.rst

 * ``PREFIX``.kl_spec

  Spectra of lattice thermal conductivity.
-Only diagonal components will be saved.
+Only diagonal components are saved.
  Created when ``MODE = RTA`` and ``KAPPA_SPEC = 1``.

 * ``PREFIX``.gamma_isotope